Plasma Hair Restoration and KeraLase

 Anne Pientka, RN,BSN

 Anne Pientka (formerly Anne Hill), the founder of Radiance, is an RN with a bachelor of science in nursing.
-Anne also holds the distinction of being one of only 200 Certified Aesthetic Nurses in the United States.
-She has over ten years of experience as a professional aesthetic provider.
+Anne has over fourteen years of experience as a professional aesthetic provider.

 Meet The Radiance Team

 Find Out More About All of Us at Radiance Skin Therapy in Madison!

 Our providers take great pride in being cutting edge and always evolving in this growing industry, so they can bring you the most up-to-date information and techniques to give you the best outcomes possible...

 What to Expect from a Hair Restoration Session

 First, a small amount of blood is taken from your arm.
 This blood is placed into a centrifuge, which spins and separates the blood into various components.
 The portion used for hair restoration is a concentrated plasma serum rich in platelets.
 This serum contains very large quantities of growth factors that have many beneficial properties, including stimulating hair follicles.

 Your clinician then injects small droplets of this plasma into areas on the scalp that are thinning.
 Most clients will desire a series of three or more treatments spaced four weeks apart.
 The expected number of hair restoration sessions can be discussed at an initial consultation along with what to expect from your maintenance treatments.